Essay Series

 What unbundles

-The coordination tax collapsed.
-Research synthesis that used to require a workshop is now a conversation.
-The investor deck, the architecture spec, the customer interview notes, and the contract feedback all live in the same working memory.
-What used to need its own Slack channel now travels with the person, not the structure.
+The team can run it, click through it, react to it, decide against something at a fidelity that wasn't available before.
+Research that used to need a workshop is a conversation now.
+The deck, the architecture spec, the interview notes, the contract feedback all sit in the same working memory.
+What used to need its own Slack channel travels with the person doing the work.

 What to do now